 In accordance with the last funeral services of a Sovereign, the Common Book of Prayer will be used for the service, conducted by the Archbishop of Canterbury.
 When the body is placed in the vault, the Lord Chamberlain will break his white stave of office to mark the end of his service to the Monarch.
 Equerries are traditionally the pallbearers at State Funerals.

-It should be noted that The Queen Mother’s funeral was not a State Funeral as George VI’s was, but a ceremonial ones in accordance with her status in the UK.
+It should be noted that the Queen Mother’s funeral was not a State Funeral as George VI’s was, but a ceremonial one in accordance with her status in the UK.
 The difference is mainly the coffin was drawn by horses and not sailors, and it was draped in her personal standard.
-The coffin was also borne by Irish Guards due to the long affiliation The Queen Mother had with the regiment, instead of Grenadiers.
+The coffin was also borne by Irish Guards due to the long affiliation the Queen Mother had with the regiment, instead of Grenadiers.

 Guns are to be fired at three-minute intervals for the funeral, as the body leaves Westminster Hall.
 George VI had 56 guns fire in his honour, one for each year of his life, in Hyde Park and at the Tower of London.
 Big Ben tolled a similar number of times, so this tradition may also be repeated.

 You may view the funeral procession of George VI below, the latter of which includes a rare glimpse into St George’s Chapel at the end:

 Since The Queen’s death will bring the country to a halt for 10 days of public mourning, the economy will take a hit as banks and the stock markets close.
 They will shut for a minimum of one day, i.e. the funeral, but may choose to for longer out of respect for the longest-serving Monarch in history.
 Businesses may also decide to close out of respect.